-Yet, the humble cabbage does so much.
+The humble cabbage does so much.
 It’s the base ingredient in many dishes, like sauerkraut and coleslaw, and can be used in countless other ways.
 You can even make pancakes and dumplings out of cabbage, or cabbage leaves as a type of wrap instead of a tortilla.

 We have to ask though, is cabbage good for you?
 Well, while cabbage isn’t the most nutrient dense vegetable out there, it does offer a surprising array of benefits, including some unexpected ones.

-Is Cabbage Good For Your Health?
+Is Cabbage Good For You?

 - Type Of Cabbage

 - Cabbage Nutrition

 - Benefits Of Cabbage